Figure.NZ's goals and how we set them

 Everything on Tohu is free to use under CC-BY license

-We have two proxy measures for success based on the main things we do.
-We believe if we achieve these proxies, we are more likely to be successful in our core mission.
-We’ve picked 24 February 2022 for hitting our big goals for each of these, as it’ll be the 10th anniversary from Lillian first having the idea for Figure.NZ (you can read more about the origin story here.
+We’ve identified two contributing measures for success that can act as proxies.
+They’re based on the main things we do.
+We believe if we achieve these proxies, we’re more likely to succeed in our core mission.
+We’ve picked 24 February 2022 for hitting our big goals for each of these, as it’ll be the 10th anniversary from Lillian first having the idea for Figure.NZ (you can read more about the origin story here).

 |Functions||High-level measurements||Goals for 24 February 2022|

 |Take New Zealand’s scattered, disparate, non-personal data, and standardise it to publish it in machine readable form in a centralised location||How much data have we published?||80% of New Zealand’s public, non-personal, aggregated Government data to be published by Figure.NZ|